 When it comes to fun soccer drills we need to make sure that we are developing the players.
 You may see a coach who makes the practice fun, but they are not improving or learning.
-On the contrary the coaching might be good, but most kids will tell you they want some encouragement.
+On the contrary, the coaching might be good at teaching skill, but acts like a grumpy jerk.
 Another important element you want in regards to fun soccer drills is for there to be competition.
 If the coach isn’t disrespectful and then the kids are learning and improving they will enjoy themselves.
 Below you’ll find different ways to make training/practice fun in team, small group and 1:1 settings – from advanced to beginners.
 Listed below in this article are 5 drills younger players really enjoy.

 Youth futbol development vs silly games

 I’ll never forget a few Summers ago I was doing a morning private lesson…

 Next to us was a big Summer camp…

 What I saw and heard was unbelievable.
 The camp coach asked the young players (ages 6-7) if they knew what sound a cat and dog make.
 Then I see all of the kids dribbling around in a grid barking and meowing…

 Even if the kids were 5 years old that’s just silly and a way to take up time.

 There are training exercises kids can do without making animal sounds at a soccer camp.

 Listed below are 5 fun games for younger kids.
 Feel free to adapt them how you want.
 For older kids there are more challenging ideas that they like and benefit from.

 Again, if you want fun – make everything a competition…